 First Ashes Test 2019

 With the beginning of the Ashes 2019, the ICC World Test Championship is also started, which will be last long for 2 years.
-Each series consists of 120 points, independent of the number of tests, so, because Ashes series is the 5 test series, each match of the series is 24 point value.
+Each series consists of 120 points, independent to the number of tests.
+So, because Ashes series is the 5 test series, each match of the series is 24 point value.

 Edgbaston cricket ground is the venue for the first test of the Ashes 2019, usually supports the fast bowlers to swing and seam the ball as well as provide plenty help to make the runs for set batsmen.
 It’s interesting to see the contest between bat and ball.

 Since the last couple of days, there is rain in Birmingham, and so players needed to practice indoor, but first three days looks allow to play as of now, with the overcast situation.

 The team usually prefers to bat first after winning the toss, but the ground witnessed the decision became boom-rang in some matches in the past.
 So, it is interesting to see the winning team would prefer bat first or ball, in fact, the team would prefer to lose the toss,

 England’s record on the ground is absolutely terrific, as they didn’t lose a single match against Australia since 2001 across the formats.
 As well, England lost their last test on the ground in 2008, after that the team was unbeaten.

 Due to cloudy weather, teams prefer to include fast bowlers in the playing eleven to seam the ball once the duke ball will allow to seam.